Not-ISellStuff/Gen-Bot/README.md

 # Gen-Bot
 Simple Discord Gen Bot Written In Python

+Make sure you add the bot token in settings.json

 Make sure you add the channel id of a channel | .gen command will only work in a specific channel

 # Commands